delabassee/java-lab/lab7-record.md

 ## Overview

-In this 10-minutes lab, you will use *Records*, a Java language feature going through a second preview round in JDK 15.
+In this 10-minutes lab, you will use *Records*, a new Java language feature that went through 2 preview rounds (JDK 14, JDK 15), and is, starting Java 16, a final and permanent feature.

 Records provide a compact syntax for declaring classes which are transparent holders for shallowly immutable data.
 A record can be best thought of as a nominal tuple that enables us to easily and quickly model immutable "plain data" aggregates.

 ## A simple Record

-💡 Make sure that Preview Features are enabled, see [Lab 4](/?lab=lab-4-java-se-preview-features).

-Similar to enums, Records are technically a special form of classes optimized for certain specific situations.
+Similar to enums, Records are technically a special form of classes optimized for a specific situation, i.e. modeling data aggregates.

 1. Create a Person record

 Create a `Person.java` class with the following content.

-`cd ~ && nano Person.java`
+➥ `cd ~ && nano Person.java`

 ```
 public record Person(String lastname, String firstname) {}